NewGaea/kasuto_hylian/New Gaea/grammar/04_basics.md

 There may be other names you encounter in this documentation, but hopefully this will help you recognize some of the common names.
 If a proper name refers to an object, like a Castle, Temple, Tower, River, or Lake, those objects should be in the Neutral gender, so for example _Daonkvethur Hilanilai_ refers to **Lake Hylia.** In addition to this, settlements are usually neutral gender, but can be described as masculine or feminine for artistic purposes.

-**NOTE:** The actual Translation of Hylian names into English is left entirely up to the discretion of an individual translator. _Marlilai_ could as easily be translated as _Malon_ even as a feminine name.
+**NOTE 1:** The actual Translation of Hylian names into English is left entirely up to the discretion of an individual translator. _Marlilai_ could as easily be translated as _Malon_ even as a feminine name.

+**NOTE 2:** When translating non-Hylian names, such as Michael or Priscilla, you should phonetically translate the name, optionally remove any final vowel, and use _any one_ of the three Vocative suffixes.
+When translating the names above, you may use _Maikèlur, Maikèloi,_ or _Maikèlai_ as Michael, and _Prìsìllur, Prìsìlloi,_ or _Prìsìllai_ for Priscilla.

+### Object Marking

+Hylian uses particles to separate and identify the objects of verbs.
+While it may seem redundant to use a particle in a simple sentence,

+---
+## Pronouns